THE FLESH OF MAN MADE THE WORD OF GOD

 One of the most important foreshadowings of the temporary division of the Christian Church is found in the reign of David.
 David reigned for seven years at Hebron, and the remainder of his forty years at Jerusalem.

-He had reigned forty years over Israel—seven years in Hebron and thirty-three in Jerusalem.
+He had reigned forty years over Israel — seven years in Hebron and thirty-three in Jerusalem.
 (I Kings 2:11)

-It appears to be scriptural to say that the Christian Church will be divided temporarily into a warlike remnant, and then the remainder of the elect.
+In conclusion, it appears to be scriptural to say that the Christian Church will be divided temporarily into a warlike remnant, and then the remainder of the elect.
 However, when the new Jerusalem descends from Heaven through the new sky, there no longer will be a division.

 What all this means to us is that we must keep alert to what God is doing in our day.
 I seem to hear the Spirit saying that “Moses is dead,” so to speak, and we are to prepare ourselves for the battles that are ahead of us.